IFOnlyC/2022Spring_Finals/README.md

 #### Members prefer using bike share than casual member(non-member) when distance between start and destination is less than 1 miles and trip duration is less than 15 minutes in these cities.

 We will use five cities including **Boston, Washton D.C, Chicago, San Francisco, New York** to test our hypothesis.
 In these five cities, the bikeshare companies have two category users which are member and casual.
-The following pictures display the distrubution of the member and casual users
+The following pictures display the distribution of the member and casual users

 ![image](https://user-images.githubusercontent.com/48091236/166553359-01e048a6-7da2-441d-af0f-652fffd3df27.png)
 ![image](https://user-images.githubusercontent.com/48091236/166553406-433ff8e4-5327-48cc-bd36-c1495fa0d030.png)